-You can get a fancy planner, but even a sticky note on your computer or piece of scrap paper in your pocket can do the job.
+You can get a fancy planner or app, but even a sticky note on your computer or piece of scrap paper in your pocket can do the job.

-Turn off all the electronics and put those ear buds away for at least one hour once a week.
-They’ll still be there for you later.
-If you still want them, that is.
+Turn off all the electronics and put those earbuds away for at least 1 hour once a week.
+They’ll still be there for you later if you want them.

 If you haven’t unplugged in a while, you might be surprised at the difference it makes.
 Let your mind wander free for a change.
 Read.
 Meditate.
 Take a walk and pay attention to your surroundings.
 Be sociable.
 Or be alone.
 Just be.

 Sound too daunting?
-Try doing a shorter amount of time several times a week.
+Try unplugging for a shorter amount of time several times a week.

-Your green space could be anything from your neighborhood park, your own backyard, or a rooftop garden — anywhere you can appreciate some nature and fresh air.
+Your green space could be anything such as your neighborhood park, your own backyard, or a rooftop garden — anywhere you can appreciate and enjoy nature and fresh air.

 There are many methods of meditation to explore.
 They can involve movement, focus, spirituality, or a combination of all three.

 Meditation doesn’t have to be complicated.
 It can be as simple as sitting quietly with your own thoughts for 5 minutes.
 Even the deep breathing exercises mentioned earlier can serve as a form of meditation.

 18. Consider therapy

 We’re certainly happier when we learn how to cope with obstacles.
 When you’re faced with a problem, think about what got you through something similar in the past.
 Would it work here?
 What else can you try?